The modern B2B customer journey is more complex and multilayered than ever before.

 1. Set actionable goals for your attribution model.

 Marketing attribution can be a complicated and confusing process, especially if you attempt to build a more complex multi-touch model.
 Marketers often prioritize marketing attribution implementation and then fail to take meaningful action based on their attribution results.
-In fact, 44% of companies agree that the insights they gain from attribution are not actioned (source).

 Avoid this problem by setting clear objectives for your attribution model as well as each individual marketing channel you leverage.
 Determine what actions you’ll take to improve your strategy based on specific attribution results.
 And, be sure your entire team understands the purpose and functionality of your marketing attribution model.